 1. Makita XCV11Z Portable Wet/Dry Vacuum– Best Overall

-The only complaint we have concerning the Makita XCV11Z is that it doesn’t come with a battery or charger, nor does it come with any hose accessories to help you clean.
+The only complaint we have concerning the Makita XCV11Z is that it doesn’t come with a battery or charger or any hose accessories to help you clean.

 2. TACKLIFE 6 Gallon Shop Vacuum – Best Value

-The downside to the TACKLIFE 6 is that it is a little heavier than our top model at a little over 17 pounds, and the suction regulator on the handle is kind of flimsy and doesn’t stay in place well.
+The downside to the TACKLIFE 6 is that it is a little heavier than our top model at a little over 17 pounds, and the suction regulator on the handle is kind of flimsy and doesn’t stay in place.

 3. Bosch VAC090AH Dust Extractor – Premium Choice

 The Bosch VAC090AH Dust Extractor is our premium choice HEPA shop vac.
 This top-of-the-line vacuum features a 6.5 horsepower motor that can move 150 CFM and provide a 97-inch water lift.
 The polypropylene tank won’t rust or corrode and has built-in L_Boxx integration for connecting to tools with exhaust ports like table saws and routers.

 It has a unique onboard automatic filter cleaner that cleans it every 15 seconds, so there is no reduction in pressure from a clogged filter.
 Heavy-duty caster wheels make it easier to move the unit around, and it has a place to wrap the hose and cord.
 You can also store your accessories in the vacuum.
 However, it only comes with one nozzle.

 The Bosch VAC090AH is a great HEPA vac, and the only things we can complain about are the high cost and heavy (28 pounds) weight.